JasonBugeja/AccordionMegaBLE/README.md

 INSTRUCTIONS
 ------------
-1. When you download this repository as zip file, extract it all and remove "-master" from the folder name for it before compiling.
+1. When you download this repository as zip file, extract it all and remove "-master" from the folder name for it before compiling and uploading to your Arduino/Genuino Mega.